The client had an online training program that helped expectant mothers who wanted to have a water birth at home.

 The first email went out when the prospect signed up, and then a second email was sent 24-hours before the training and a third email an hour before.
 Finally, 15 minutes before the webinar, the final reminder email went out.

-We also tested collecting cell phone numbers and sending SMS reminders, but that decreased our opt-in rate, increased our acquisition costs and didn’t significantly improve the webinar show up rate.
+We also tested collecting cell phone numbers and sending SMS reminders, but that decreased our opt-in rate, increased our acquisition costs and didn’t significantly improve the webinar show-up rate.

 Each attendee had a unique attendance URL, and we would automatically tag those people who had attended the webinar and remove them from the follow-up sequence offering the replay.

-Those who could not attend the “live event” where sent a series of 3 emails over 72 hours with a replay link.
+Those who could not attend the “live event” were sent a series of 3 emails over 72 hours with a replay link.
 Although the webinar replay link didn’t expire, we used the 72 hours time limit to create a sense of urgency so that those prospects who were interested took the time to watch the webinar.

 Lastly, we have an email sequence for all the people who had attended the webinar, watched some of it but didn’t purchase.
 The offer was discounted for all the attendees and had a time limit on it as well.